Evaluation Results

 Abstract base class for storing optimization results.

-class serves as a foundation for storing various types of
+The Results class serves as a foundation for storing various types of

 optimization results.
-It is not intended to be instantiated directly but
+It is not intended to be instantiated directly, but

 rather serves as a base for derived classes like

-and
+FunctionResults and

-, which hold the actual
+GradientResults, which hold the actual

 data.